-(c) Place of Supply of Goods in Various Circumstances

-(i) Goods supplied through an agent located in Malaysia
+- (c) Place of Supply of Goods in Various Circumstances - (i) Goods supplied through an agent located in Malaysia

 In the case where goods are supplied through an agent located in Malaysia, the supply is treated as supplied by the principal and not by the agent.
 If the goods belonging to the principal moves from a place outside Malaysia to another place inside or outside Malaysia, the place of supply is outside Malaysia.
-If the goods belonging to the principal moves from a place in Malaysia to another place inside or outside or outside Malaysia, the place Malaysia, the place of supply is outside for malaysia to another place inside or outside Malaysia.
-For further moves from a place of supply is inside Malaysia.
+If the goods belonging to the principal moves from a place in Malaysia to another place inside or outside Malaysia, the place of supply is inside Malaysia.
 For further information, please refer to GST Guide on Agent.